jbeaupre/k8s-lab/README.md

 * `clusternet_interface` Inteface to use for cluster (enp0s8 for Vagrant)
 * `clusternet_netmask` Netmask for cluster

+2. Per Setup Variables
-2. `bridge_interface` true/false - flag to determine whether to use bridge CNI plugin for cluster
+* `bridge_interface` true/false - flag to determine whether to use bridge CNI plugin for cluster

 # Setup